mattermost/docs/source/channels/manage-channel-members.rst

 Manage channel members
 =======================

+..
+The Add People option on mobile isn't yet supported, so this page doesn't yet include mobile app details.

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

 Add members to a channel
 ------------------------

-Any member of a channel can add other members to public or private channels, unless your System Admin has restricted access to do so.
+Using Mattermost in a web browser or the desktop app, any member of a channel can add other members to public or private channels, unless your System Admin has restricted access to do so.

 1. Select the channel name at the top of the center pane to access the drop-down menu, then select **Add Members**.